1976 Summer Olympics: Security

-Because of the Munich massacre, security at these games was visible.
+Because of the Munich massacre four years earlier, security at these games was visible.
 The extensive security measures included the requirement for all workers to hold a valid accreditation.
 Surveillance of acoustics was installed in the Olympic Village where athletes were accommodated.
 Furthermore, a systematic installation of closed-circuit television (CCTV) was attempted for the first time in the history of the Olympic games.